Resources – Children, Education, Family

 3312 Clinton Parkway (Office)

 Child-placing agency, outpatient intervention, assessment, treatment, and support groups for individuals and families where the abuse of alcohol and other drugs has become a problem.
-Court evaluations for DUI and criminal charges.

 Early Childhood Education